 A number of restaurants cordially invite you to revue your experiences and linger a while.

-Wiedensahl for holidaymakers and excursions
+Wiedensahl for holiday tourists and day visitors

 The Schaumburg country with its diversified landscape and historical sites is an especially popular destination for nature lovers and culture enthusiasts.
 For those fond of sports, succulent green meadows and colourful mixed forests offer many possibilities for hiking and bicycling.

 Historical landmarks, such as the Wilhelm Busch birth house, the Bückeburg castle with its royal imperial riding school or the mausoleum of Prince Ernst zu Holstein-Schaumburg in Stadthagen are likewise worth a visit, as well as a stroll in the Bad Nenndorf spa garden.
 It gets modern with geocaching: here you can once again review the life and times of Wilhelm Busch.